 There’s a reason why brides white wear white wedding dresses, but it may not be what you think.
 Here’s why you should consider an unconventional wedding dress instead.

 Yup.
-One royal lady decided she’d wear white, and now we all do.
-She married her cousin, by the way.
+One Royal lady decided she’d wear white, and now we all do.
+She married her cousin too, by the way.

 A few years later, Godey’s Lady’s Book proclaimed “Custom has decided, from the earliest ages, that white is the most fitting hue, whatever may be the material.
 It is an emblem of the purity and innocence of girlhood, and the unsullied heart she now yields to the chosen one.”

 And that was it.
-White became the wedding dress colour of choice, as if no other colour was ever an option, apparently worn to symbolise purity.
+White became the wedding dress colour of choice (as if no other colour was an option).

 Hmmm, so quick question: would you be taking your wedding fashion advice from Meghan Markle if it turned out Prince Harry was her cousin?

 Sure, there are plenty of celebrity influencers who have the star power to kickstart new fashion trends, that’s kinda how the fashion game works, but I believe we have little more autonomy than the gals back in 1840 did.

 During the Great Depression in the United States, it was actually common for brides to wear dresses they already owned to their weddings, and they often didn’t even wear engagement rings either.
 The reason white wedding dresses regained popularity was that they were a way to present one’s affluence to the world.
 Purchasing a new dress for the wedding was one thing, but being able to afford to clean a white dress was another factor that led to it becoming a symbol of wealth.

 The idea that a wedding is an opportunity to present your wealth and fabulous taste to the world is a trend that continues today.

 Perhaps an unconventional wedding dress shouldn’t actually be coined as “unconventional” because the convention behind it (like many other wedding traditions), is a bit of a farce.